Homemade Teriyaki Sauce

 Cook 4 minutes

-This Homemade Teriyaki Sauce recipe is one of the easiest sauces to make and is a must if you love Asian cuisine.
-Use it in stir fry, as a marinade, or a dipping sauce.
-You only need a short list of pantry ingredients and a few minutes.
-You’ll never buy it from the store again!
+My Homemade Teriyaki Sauce recipe is one of the easiest sauces I make and is a must if you love Asian cuisine as much as I do.
+I love using it in a stir fry, as a marinade, or a dipping sauce.
+With just a handful of pantry staples and a few minutes in the kitchen, homemade teriyaki sauce is so easy and flavorful that I never bother buying the store-bought version anymore.

-homemade Teriyaki sauce in glass jar with spoon
+Homemade teriyaki sauce in a glass jar with a spoon.

 Pin this now to find it later